jackkershaw/my-coding-progress/Coding journey so far.md

  - 13 April: rusty after easter break, return to an hour a day to keep on top of knowledge.
 Working on finishing CSS of product page for 4 hours.
 Then spent an hour on finishing the next project: the ferris wheel.
 Spent half an hour getting up to step 13 of penguin css.
  - 14 April: Finished CSS Penguin in 2.5 hours and edited snippets and gists in snippetslab and github gists.
  - 15 April: Working on portfolio project for 1.5 hours
- - 16 April:  Testing and debugging site on mobile for 2 hours, including setting the youtube videos to show up at different sizes on mobile.
+ - 16 April:  Testing and debugging site on mobile for 4 hours, including setting the youtube videos to show up at different sizes on mobile and various other debugging.
+Some issues with overflow-x.
+Submitted as final stage of the FreeCodeCamp Responsive Web Design course.
+ - 17 April:  Gotta move onto Javascript - the bit that's useful for course.
+Also will need to edit hobby page site so it's more like portfolio site.
  - Next: see todoist FAC Projects

 See notes so far: